Five first-year students from the WCVM’s Class of 2019. Photo: Debra Marshall.

 Student demographics shift at WCVM

-As the Western College of Veterinary Medicine (WCVM) prepared to open its doors in 1965, Dean Larry Smith and his admissions committee pored through 93 applications and chose the WCVM's first class of 33 students.
+As the Western College of Veterinary Medicine (WCVM) prepared to open its doors in 1965, Dean Larry Smith and his admissions committee pored over 93 applications and chose the WCVM's first class of 33 students.

 The world has changed a great deal since 1965, and so have the characteristics of the average veterinary student.
 A demographic study of the WCVM's graduating class of 2006 illustrated many of those changes.
 Probably the most dramatic change is in the ratio of male to female students.
-The first-year class of 1965 included only one woman, but WCVM students are now predominantly female – women now comprise over 80 per cent of the student body.
+The first-year class of 1965 included only one woman, but WCVM students are now predominantly female — women now comprise more than 80 per cent of the student body.

 While about a third of the WCVM's veterinary students come from farm backgrounds, most of them still aim for careers in food animal and mixed animal practices.
 Surprisingly, salary and work schedule aren't the most significant factors for students choosing their first position after graduation.
 Their most important considerations are the type of practice that appeals to them, the amount of support they'll receive from others within the practice and the happiness of their spouse and family.